LeNPaul/hungry-minds/_posts/2021-02-23-how-to-start-a-blog-or-personal-website-using-jekyll-and-github-pages.md

 ![GitHub Adding New Repository]({{ site.baseurl }}{{ "/assets/images/how-to-start-a-blog-or-personal-website-using-jekyll-and-github-pages-10.png" }})

-Choose any directory that you would like to import your repository to.
+Choose any directory that you would like to import your repository to and click "Clone".

 ![GitHub Adding New Repository]({{ site.baseurl }}{{ "/assets/images/how-to-start-a-blog-or-personal-website-using-jekyll-and-github-pages-11.png" }})